 54. The state comprises numerous hydroelectricity plants that produce surplus electricity, which is further sold to Delhi, Punjab, and Rajasthan.
 Himachal Pradesh accounts for 25% of India’s total hydropower potential.

 55. Himachal Pradesh is famous for adventure activities and sports.
-From ice skating, paragliding, fishing, rafting, skiing to trekking and horse riding, this place is full of adventures that one can explore.
+From ice skating, paragliding, fishing, rafting, and skiing to trekking and horse riding, this place is full of adventures that one can explore.

 56. In Shivalik Fossil Park, which is located in the Sirmaur district the archeology department has discovered fossils that are 85 million years old.